Reading order and guide to Angel and Buffy graphic novels and comics

 I have often heard from fans who would like to get into the Angel and Buffy the Vampire Slayer comics but don’t know where to start.
 Because there are many editions and volumes out there, it can be confusing.
 Here is a quick guide to help you out.
 This guide provides some plot details without any major spoilers.
 My focus here on both the Angel and Buffy graphic novels is on the season arcs which followed the TV show.

 I’ve included the availability of Buffy library editions, which can be an economical way to build up your comics collection.
-This article has been updated in Spring and Summer 2018 to include the latest additions to the story arcs.This post may contain compensated links.
+This article has been updated in September 2018 to include the latest additions to the story arcs.This post may contain compensated links.
 Read my disclaimer here

 Introduction: continue the epic story with a Buffy graphic novel and comic collection that slays